dc-Ragnarok/Fenrir/readme.md

 You should not be using this library on an Apache2/Nginx/etc webserver.
 While there is nothing stopping you from using it on such environments, you should know what you're doing & limit yourself to only use Fenrir's REST capabilities.

-If you're using a 32-bit system, you should use the `ext-gmp` extension.
-Supporting 32-bit systems is a low priority.
-If possible, using 64-bit is recommended.
+32-bit is not supported, tho no hard limit is in place.

 ## Contributing